avin-sharma/Github-Repository-Search/README.md

 # Github-Repository-Search
 Android app to search for github repositories.

-The goal is for the app to cover most of the baseic core concepts in Android.
+The goal is for the app to cover most of the basic core concepts in Android.
 On my blog I have covered how I implemented the following concepts:

 1. [Introduction and setup](https://www.avinsharma.com/android-basics-intro/)
 2. [AsyncTask](https://www.avinsharma.com/android-basics-async-task/)